Changissnz/selfinterest/README.md

 would not be anything striking to state, only that every aspect that can be dualized should be equal throughout in quality.
-The property of acclimation that is a part of self-interest most definitely has a biological basis, and that is the finiteness of human effort that rests on calorie intake.
+The property of acclimation that is a part of self-interest most definitely has a biological basis, and that is the finiteness of human effort by calorie intake.
 The spirit, per se, that accepts or rejects a point in an endeavour's travel as the wanted stasis is much more interesting in exemplifying discussions, but alas, that would be subjective and beg for more questions.
+Matters of aesthetic preferences and wanted experiences are also acclimative by self-interest.
+A plausible theory for this is because human perception and judgment greatly take into account the expected and the actual.
+The actualities surrounding a human being demand their response in some form, and expectations can well be relegated to the realm of motives instead of the objectives of self-interest, which are typically designed for non-null possibilities.